Suggested links

 People with a porn addiction may also feel shame and guilt, leading to social withdrawal and avoidance of social situations.

-Over time, isolation can worsen mental health and exacerbate addiction, creating a cycle that is difficult to break.
+Over time, isolation from porn use can worsen mental health and exacerbate addiction, creating a cycle that is difficult to break.

 Isolation is one of the top indicators of any addiction.